Distributed Framework Construction for Affine Formation Control: CONSTRUCTION OF AFFINE FRAMEWORKS IN 2D

 \subsection{Vertex Deletion}

-In this subsection, we consider an inverse operation of ``vertex addition" presented in Section~\ref{sec:VertexAddition}, the removal of a vertex from an affine formation framework $\left(\mathcal{G},\bm{p}\right)$.

-Based on Algorithm~\ref{Algo:VertexAdd}, the hierarchical structure of an affine formation framework $\left(\mathcal{G},\bm{p}\right)$ is naturally built.
-Denote the hierarchy of vertices in an original affine formation framework $\left(\mathcal{G}_0,\bm{p}_0\right)$ as $0$.
-Define the hierarchy $h(v_i)$ of a vertex $v_i$ as the length of its longest path from $v_i$ to the vertices in $\left(\mathcal{G}_0,\bm{p}_0\right)$.
-Given a series of free vertices to be integrated into $\left(\mathcal{G}_0,\bm{p}_0\right)$, Algorithm~\ref{Algo:VertexAdd} can be applied to generate $\left(\mathcal{G},\bm{p}\right)$.
-To add a free $v_u$ to the existing graph, three existing vertices are selected to be parents, denoted by $v_i,v_j,v_k$.
-The hierarchy of vertex $v_u$ is defined as $h(v_u) = \max\left(h(v_i) ,h(v_j) ,h(v_k) \right)+ 1$.
-According to whether a vertex has a child or not, the vertices in the graph can be classified into two categories: (a) \emph{outer node}, a vertex with no child (e.g., $v_9$ and $v_{10}$ in Fig.~\ref{fig:VD_original}); (b) \emph{inner node}, a vertex with at least one child (e.g., $v_5$ and $v_7$ in Fig.~\ref{fig:VD_original}).
-We consider the vertex deletion problem in both cases in this section.
+In this subsection, we consider an inverse operation of ``vertex addition" presented in Section~\ref{sec:VertexAddition}, the removal of a vertex from a HAF $\left(\mathcal{G},\bm{p}\right)$, constructed by Algorithm~\ref{Algo:VertexAdd}.
+According to whether a vertex in $\left(\mathcal{G},\bm{p}\right)$ has a child or not, the vertices in the graph can be classified into two categories: (a) \emph{outer node}, a vertex with no children (e.g., $v_q$ in Fig.~\ref{fig:VertexAdd}); (b) \emph{inner node}, a vertex with at least one child (e.g., $v_u$ in Fig.~\ref{fig:VertexAdd}).
+Next, we discuss the removal of the outer and inner nodes from $\left(\mathcal{G},\bm{p}\right)$, respectively.